Anathalavattom Anandan: Political career

 Anandan served as the director of the Kerala State Coir Marketing Federation (Coirfed) from 1979 to 2001, and in 1989 assumed the office of Chairman of Coirfed.
 He became Vice Chairman of Coir Board thrice, and also served as an Executive Committee member.
 He was also the Vice Chairman of National Coir Research & Management Institute (NCRMI).
 He has also served as the Chairman of Foam Mattings India Ltd.

-Anandan has traveled widely to various parts of the world to promote Coir Geotextiles and to find markets for Coir products.
-He had visited the United States of America, United Kingdom, Canada, Italy, Switzerland, Egypt etc. He had also visited various Gulf countries.
+Anandan traveled widely to various parts of the world to promote Coir Geotextiles and to find markets for Coir products.
+He visited the United States of America, United Kingdom, Canada, Italy, Switzerland, Egypt etc. He also visited various Gulf countries.

 Anandan served as the President of Chirayinkeezhu Grama Panchayath from 1979 to 1984, and was then elected to the Kerala Legislative Assembly three times from Attingal Constituency in 1987, 1996 and in 2006.
 He was an active member in the Kerala Legislative Assembly, and raised many issues related to the people in the House.
 As part of his activities in the Assembly, Anandan served as the Chairman of Estimates Committee, the Public Undertaking Committee, and the Committee on Environment, as well as a member of the Public Accounts Committee (2008–11).
 Mr. Anandan was the Chief whip of the Government from 2006 to 2011 in the Left Democratic Front ministry.

-Anandan has served as the Chirayinkeezhu Taluk committee member of the Communist Party, Attingal Area Secretary, Chirayinkeezhu Local Committee secretary, General Secretary of Travancore Coir Thozhilali Union, Thiruvananthapuram District Motor Workers Union, Taluk Press Workers Union, Taluk Sawmill Workers Union, Taluk Taxi Drivers Union, and Thengu Kayatta Thozhilali Union.
+Anandan served as the Chirayinkeezhu Taluk committee member of the Communist Party, Attingal Area Secretary, Chirayinkeezhu Local Committee secretary, General Secretary of Travancore Coir Thozhilali Union, Thiruvananthapuram District Motor Workers Union, Taluk Press Workers Union, Taluk Sawmill Workers Union, Taluk Taxi Drivers Union, and Thengu Kayatta Thozhilali Union.
 He was the President of the Serifed Employees Union, Consumer Federation Employees Association, and SIDCO Employees Association.

-Currently, Anandan is the president of the Kerala State Road Transport Employees Association (KSRTEA), Kerala Financial Corporation Officers' Association, Kerala State Co-Operative Bank Employees Federation, Khadi Board Employees Association, and Travancore Titanium Officers' Association.
+Anandan was later the president of the Kerala State Road Transport Employees Association (KSRTEA), Kerala Financial Corporation Officers' Association, Kerala State Co-Operative Bank Employees Federation, Khadi Board Employees Association, and Travancore Titanium Officers' Association.